HTDesjardins/RackeTwitter/README.md

 # Project Title: RackeTwitter

 ### Statement
 The point of this project is to create an app for twitter in racket.
-It will use a GUI and the FORGETLIBNAME library to allow the user to login to their Twitter account, tweet and retweet, and search for specific hashtags.
-It will be interesting to see how racket can be used to create such an app.
+It will use a GUI and the oauth-single-user library created by [Stephen Charles] (https://github.com/StephenCharles/Racket-OAuth1.0a) to allow the user to enter their Consumer Key (API Key) the consumer Secret, the Access Token, and the Secret Access token to create a tweet bot that is implemented in Racket.
+These alpha-numeric keys/tokens provided via [Twitter's Dev Site] (https://apps.twitter.com/) when you create a twitter app.

 ### Analysis
 We will be using Map, filter, and reduce to parse the data we recieve from the twitter server.
 I will also be using data abstraction to protect the password.